 Aim of Graduate RN Nurse Program

-To facilitate the development of the graduate to become a competent nurse practicing nurse.
-This includes socialisation processes for the development of professional relationships and the delivery of safe patient care.
+To facilitate the development of the graduate RN to become a competent practicing nurse.
+This includes developing further skills and knowledge to deliver safe patient care and to work collaboratively within multidisciplinary teams.

 How to apply